imrehorvath/avrispm328p/README.md

 **Note:** for other uses, please refer to the manual of `avrdude`.

-## Set sck programming param for slow targets
+## Set sck programming param for slow targets (optional)

 This firmware uses a 2 microseconds sck half-period duration as default.
 This works with most recent parts with their factory default settings of using an internal 1 MHz clock.
 (Actually 8 MHz divided by 8)

 There are cases you might want to program In System a target clocked at a much slower frequency.
-Like a clock application running at 32768 Hz.
+Like a clock application running at 32.768 kHz.
 In that case you need to set a longer sck half period duration.

 ### Set a longer sck half period duration